 AC Power Recovery Determines whether the server automatically powers on and boots after a power cycle.
 The recommended setting is ON.
-F1/F2 Prompt on Error (Dell systems only) Terminates booting if an error is detected during the process.
-Set this to Disable, as the ever-Run system may be able to provide more information once the server is running.
+F1/F2 Prompt on Error Terminates booting if an error is detected during the process.
+Set this to Disable, as the ever- (Dell sys- tems only) Run system may be able to provide more information once the server is running.